babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Slides Cloud SDK for Node.js.md

 Node.js Cloud SDK wraps Aspose.Slides REST API so you could seamlessly integrate PowerPoint® presentation generation, manipulation, conversion & inspection features into your own Node.js applications.

 # PowerPoint File Processing in the Cloud
 [Aspose.Slides Cloud SDK for Node.js](https://products.aspose.cloud/slides/nodejs) enhance your Node.js programs to create presentations in the cloud, pick and merge specific slides, split presentations, extract images from presentation in any of the supported file formats, extract & download slide notes, clone master slide information, and more.

-Please feel free to explore the [Developer's Guide](https://docs.aspose.cloud/display/slidescloud/Developer+Guide) for all possible usage scenarios.
+Feel free to explore the [Developer's Guide](https://docs.aspose.cloud/display/slidescloud/Developer+Guide) & [API Reference](https://apireference.aspose.cloud/slides/) to know all about Aspose.Slides Cloud API.

 ## Presentation Processing Features

 - Fetch presentation images in any of the supported file formats.
 - Copy layout side or clone master slide from the source presentation.
 - Process slides shapes, slides notes, placeholders, colors & font theme info.
-- Programmatically create presentation from HTML & export it to various formats.
+- Create presentation from HTML & export to various popular formats.
 - Merge multiple presentations or split single presentation into multiple ones.
 - Extract and replace text from specific slide or entire presentation.
+- Manage shapes, animation, text, images, theme, notes & more with REST Models.

 ## Read & Write Presentation Formats